 - There is no program fee.
 Breakfast, lunch and snacks will be provided for all accepted participants of the summer school.

-- Lodging in Jacobs University campus accommodation for the duration of the summer school (June 25th – July 1st) is included for all accepted participants.
+- Lodging at a hotel near the summer school venue for the duration of the summer school (June 25th – July 1st) is included for all accepted participants.
 If you chose to stay at a different location, you'll have to bear the costs yourself.